Datasheet

 Attribute Unmasking in action

 Here’s a simplified example of Attribute Unmasking detecting, identifying, and mitigating a DDoS attack against one of our customers.
-Attribute Unmasking monitors customer traffic at all times for anomalous spikes in traffic patterns (Image 2).
+Attribute Unmasking monitors traffic at all times for anomalous spikes in traffic patterns and their attributes (Image 2).

 Fastly Attribute Unmasking Graph02